There are 3 things you need to know about the Greek debt crisis:

-If you are in your late 50’s to early 60’s, Greece is one more big reason to make sure your portfolio is positioned for retirement and doesn’t look like that of a 30 year old.
+If you are in your late 50’s to early ’60s, Greece is one more big reason to make sure your portfolio is positioned for retirement and doesn’t look like that of a 30-year-old.
 That means having a portion of your portfolio allocated to produce the income you’ll need to retire and also tightly controlling the risk on the rest of your portfolio.

 If you are 5 to 10 years from retirement do this now.
 Our markets are extremely overpriced relative to a weak economy.
 When they correct, and we don’t know exactly when that will happen, you don’t want this to dramatically change your retirement plans.
-You don’t want to work years longer and you don’t want to have to count pennies and worry in retirement.
+You don’t want to work years longer and you don’t want to have to count pennies and worry about retirement.

-And don’t assume that you have a low risk portfolio because you own some target date funds, some “balanced” funds or some bonds.
+And don’t assume that you have a low-risk portfolio because you own some target-date funds, some “balanced” funds, or some bonds.
 When we perform risk analysis on new clients’ portfolios they are virtually always surprised at how much risk is in their accounts.

 Here’s what you need to do now:

 1) Get help to create a Game Plan for your coming retirement.
-Understand EXACTLY how much risk your portfolio has, how much your portfolio is costing you and what the probability is of your money lasting through 20 to 30 years of unemployment (retirement).
+Understand EXACTLY how much risk your portfolio has, how much your portfolio is costing you, and what the probability is of your money lasting through 20 to 30 years of unemployment (retirement).